• AWS at Scale

 • Fit for the future of microservices and serverless

-• Defining tiering (and ultimately designing for it).
+• Tiering (and ultimately designing for it).

 • Uptime, RTO & RPO objectives.